iqmalhafiy/churn-prediction-web-app/README.md

-# data science project web app
+# Churnzy

+A web application to predict customer churn in banking sector powered by Machine Learning